balawahu/DAT505-Code/Final Project1/README.md

 During the process of making project I find that there are many ways to make a same function and we can choose the most valuable one.Many functions seem to be very difficult but actually they just need simple codes.In conclusion,this project is a very interesting experience for me to learn about three.js.

 -------
+### Structure

+1.Pictures are from images and textures(images for UI and textures for geometry)

+2.codes from css and js

 *Picture*